Abhi268170/multimodalRAG_with_llamaindex/Readme.md

 *   Enhance the Web UI with pagination, sorting, and more detailed result information.
 *   Explore other multimodal embedding models.
 *   Implement a mechanism to delete specific indexed PDFs from Qdrant.

+## Documentation

+For more in-depth information about the project:

+*   **Technical Documentation:** [Detailed technical documentation](docs/technical_documentation.md) - Provides a detailed explanation of the architecture, core concepts, and implementation details of each module.
+*   **User Documentation:** [Simple user guide](docs/user_documentation.md) - A simple guide for users explaining how to upload PDFs and perform searches using both the Command Line Interface (CLI) and the Web User Interface (Web UI).